MichaelBell/RV4028/README.md

 Reads normally complete in two cycles, but a wait pin may be asserted to extend the read cycle.

 TODO: Add diagrams.

+## Software

+The intention is to be able to run standard RV32I programs with a C SDK.
+A Micropython port and Rust support are likely.

+It is currently not a goal to support either real time operating systems (although this may be possible in future), or Linux (which would likely not be possible without moving to a larger FPGA).

 # Initial modules